bilgino/angularforddd/README.md

 Mapping JSON-encoded server data in the frontend is mandatory if:

 - The domain model object defines any methods
-- The schema in the database is different from its representation in the application
+- The schema of the Web-API is different from its representation in the application
 - The typing system shall consist of classes instead of interfaces or type aliases

 The Mapper pattern transfers data between two different schemas: